iconify/website/docs/icons/icon-data.md

 There are several downsides of using API to get icon data:

-- Requires visitor to be online.
+- Requires a visitor to be online.
 Not usable in offline applications.
 - Relies on third party service, though you can host your own Iconify API instances.
-- Overhead in icon components that loads icon data on demand.
+- Icon components contain overhead: code that downloads icon data on demand.

-API also provides list of available icon sets and icons, which can be used to build applications for browsing and searching icons, such as various plugins and icon pickers.
+API also provides a list of available icon sets and icons, which can be used to build applications for browsing and searching icons, such as various plugins and icon pickers.

 ### SVG